Performance testing helps you get lots of insights like how your software handles high loads and large numbers of users.

 In the table below, we have gathered some important technical characteristics of each performance testing tool we use at Apriorit:

 Stable performance is critical to an application’s positive reputation and market relevance.
 Performance testing in software testing helps ensure this stability.
-In this article, we described various types of performance testing, stages of performance testing, performance testing metrics, and tools you can use to check the quality of your product.
+In this article, we described various types of performance testing, stages of performance testing, software testing metrics, and tools you can use to check the quality of your product.

 If you need help implementing performance testing in your company, don’t hesitate to contact us.
 Our professional QA team is ready to help you measure the performance of your product at any stage of development.